 Sky Coyote's Bio

+I've been a scientific programmer since 1976.
 I received a BA from Cornell University in 1984 in an independent major program which concentrated on math, physics, biology, and computer science.
 While at Cornell, I did computer simulation research in the biological and space sciences, and have had my work published in Scientific American (twice), Science News, American Scientist, Planetary and Space Science, Icarus, and several other professional journals.

 My past work experience includes collaboration with NASA to process Viking and Mariner photographs of Mars, the creation of several scientific data acquisition systems for Macintosh, Unix, and other systems, and work on the Macintosh simulation products Stella, iThink, and Interactive Physics.
 During the mid-1990's, I worked for Apple's Advanced Technology Group on component science software (Scientist's Workbench).
 I've been doing web development work since 1995, and wrote a column on CGI programming in C for MacSciTech magazine.